 v’cha-yim, a-lei-nu v’al kol-Yis-ra-eil,

 O-seh sha-lom bim-ro-mav,

 hu ya-a-seh sha-lom a-lei-nu v’al kol-Yis-ra-eil,

 An English Translation

-Glorified and sanctified be God’s great name throughout the world which He has created according to His will.
-May He establish His kingdom in your lifetime and during your days, and within the life of the entire House of Israel, speedily and soon; and say, Amen.
+Glorified and sanctified be God’s great name throughout the world which God has created according to God’s will.
+May God establish God’s sovereignty in your lifetime and during your days, and within the life of the entire House of Israel, speedily and soon; and say, Amen.

-May His great name be blessed forever and to all eternity.
+May God’s great name be blessed forever and to all eternity.